ShakilCode/Health-Insurance-Price-Prediction/README.md

 - 🌐 Frontend in **React**
 - ⚙️ Backend in **Django REST API** using **SQLite** as the default database
 - 🤖 ML model trained to estimate cost based on medical and personal data
 - 📝 Feedback feature for user input
+- 📧 Contact admin via email

 ---